Why study Public Health Policy?

 Administration (3 credits)

-In addition, students must take one Fundamental Methods Elective, one Content Elective, and one Methods and Practice Elective.
+In addition, students must take one Content Elective and one Methods and Practice Elective.
 Additional electives are optional.

 Content Elective – choose at least one (3 credits minimum)